didacs/tbChaSIn/README.md

 #### Config

+There are two configuration files: run and global.

+The run config is required and provides metadata for the samples to be processed.
-The config is organized at three levels: run, group, and sample level.
+The run config is organized at three levels: run, group, and sample level.
-The run level contains configuration that applies to all groups and samples, for example tool-level parameters The group level contains configuration that applies to related samples, for example the guide for specific CRISPR samples, or tool-specific parameters recommended for integrase samples.
+The run level contains configuration that applies to all groups and samples, for example tool-level parameters.
+The group level contains configuration that applies to related samples, for example the guide for specific CRISPR samples, or tool-specific parameters recommended for integrase samples.
 The sample level contains configuration that applies to each sample, for example the name, replicate number, and paths to the input FASTQs.